-With over 250 researchers located in three hospital campuses, the Perkins is uniquely positioned to fast track the development of new discoveries and treatments.
-Researchers at the Perkins are driven to find new ways of diagnosing and treating cancer – particularly those with poor prognoses.
+With over 400 researchers and trial staff located in three hospital campuses, the Perkins is uniquely positioned to fast track the development of new discoveries and treatments.
+Researchers at the Perkins are driven to find new ways of diagnosing and treating cancer – particularly those with poor prognosis.

 By collaborating with world-class doctors, researchers, scientists and clinicians, the Perkins can push discoveries at the laboratory bench top to the bedside with greater efficiency.
 Research at the Perkins has led to effective programs in disease prevention and has made a real impact on people’s lives in WA and beyond.

 We are proudly West Australian and support research dollars staying within the state.